MSc/Postgraduate Diploma/Postgraduate Certificate

 - A research of how celebrity endorsement influences on environmental behavioural intention of young people in Vietnam

-- The influence of cosmetic advertising on the body image of West African students in UWE
+- The influence of cosmetic advertising on the body image of West African students at UWE

 Learning and Teaching